pioneeraero/pioneeraero_website/staff/steve-cox.md

 In August 2009 Steven along with Paul McSweeny took over the business.

-Steven has an interest in classic machinery and automobiles, and lists a C-Type Jaguar amoungst his many projects.
+Steven has an interest in classic machinery and automobiles, and lists a C-Type Jaguar amongst his many projects.